Edmund Kirby Smith: Early life and education

 Edmund Kirby Smith was born in 1824 in St. Augustine, Florida, as the youngest child of Joseph Lee Smith, an attorney, and Frances (née Kirby) Smith.
 Both his parents were natives of Litchfield, Connecticut, where their older children were born.
 The family moved to Florida in 1821, as the senior Smith was appointed as a Superior Court judge in the new Florida Territory, acquired by the U.S. from Spain.
 Older siblings included Ephraim, born in 1807; and sisters Frances, born in 1809, and Josephine, who died in 1835, likely of tuberculosis.
 He was interested in botany and nature, but in 1836, Smith's parents sent their second son to a military boarding school in Virginia, and strongly encouraged a military career.
 He later enrolled in the United States Military Academy.

 In 1837, his sister Frances married Lucien Bonaparte Webster, a West Point graduate from Vermont and career U.S. Army artillery officer, whom she met when he was stationed at Fort Marion in St. Augustine.
 His commanding officer at the fort was the young Smiths' uncle.
 Webster later served in the Mexican–American War and died of yellow fever in 1853 when stationed on the Texas frontier at Fort Brown.

-On July 1, 1841, Smith entered West Point and graduated four years later in 1845, ranking 25th out of 41 cadets.
+On July 1, 1841, Smith entered West Point and was graduated four years later in 1845, ranking 25th out of 41 cadets.
 While there, he was nicknamed "Seminole", after the Seminole people of Florida who had successfully resisted removal by the United States.
 He was commissioned as a brevet second lieutenant in the 5th U.S. Infantry on July 1, 1845.
 Smith was promoted to second lieutenant on August 22, 1846, now serving in the 7th U.S. Infantry.